conholdateapp/docs.conholdate.app/docs/how-to/View.md

 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.
-1. Wait until uploading and processing is complete, then click on document name to open to open it with document viewer app.
+1. Wait until uploading and processing is complete, then click on document name to open it with document viewer app.
 1. Click on <i class="fas fa-print"></i> icon from Document Viewer's navigation top bar.

 ### Search text in documents
-Search text in your documents, it's easy ans simple!
+Search text in your documents, it's easy and simple!
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.
-1. Wait until uploading and processing is complete, then click on document name to open to open it with document viewer app.
+1. Wait until uploading and processing is complete, then click on document name to open it with document viewer app.
 1. Click on <i class="fas fa-search"></i> icon from Document Viewer's navigation top bar.

 ### Zoom in and out documents